lizhanglab/aeromonasanistyper/README.md

 # AeromonasGStyper
 *Aeromonas* Genomic Species Typer.
-A python script for accurate assignment using of species to the *Aeromonas* genus using skANI or fastANI.
+A python script for assignment using of species to the *Aeromonas* genus using skANI or fastANI.

 ## Installation